The History of Fleer and SkyBox

 Fleer/SkyBox International

-Production at the Olney factory stopped on November 26, 1995.
+Production at the first bubble gum plant stopped on November 26, 1995.
 Employees arrived after Thanksgiving weekend to find the gate locked.
-The first bubble gum plant was shut down on January 26, 1996.
+The Onley factory was officially shut down on January 26, 1996.
 The closure was featured in the April 9, 1996, broadcast of ABC News Nightline.
 According to Fleer/SkyBox CEO Jeff Kaplan, "It was largely confectionary driven and had little to do with the baseball strike."
 Dubble Bubble production continued at a Fleer factory in Byhalia, Mississippi.

 In 1998, the Dubble Bubble brand was purchased for $13 million by Concord Confections in Canada.
 Concord was acquired by Tootsie Roll Industries in August 2004 and the Dubble Bubble recipe was changed.
 Tootsie Roll introduced the "Original 1928 Flavor" in 2015.
-The wrappers feature 60 classic Pud comic strips.
+The new Dubble Bubble wrappers featured 60 classic Pud comic strips.

 Fleer/SkyBox International Inc